desmos-labs/desmos/x/posts/spec/02-concepts.md

 Id of the post that contains the poll to which this answer refers.

 #### Poll ID
-The ID of the Poll being answered.
+Id of the poll to which this answer refers.

 #### Answer Indexes
 The indexes of the answers inside the `ProvideAnswer`s array.